quantumlib/Cirq/docs/dev/serialization.md

 All of Cirq's public classes should be serializable.
 Public classes are the ones that can be found in the Cirq module top level namespaces, i.e. `cirq.*`, `cirq_google.*`, `cirq_aqt.*`, etc, (see [Cirq modules](./modules.md) for setting up JSON serialization for a module).
-This is enforced by the `test_json_test_data_coverage` test in `cirq-core/cirq/protocols/json_serialization_test.py`, which iterates over cirq's API looking for types with no associated JSON test data.
+This is enforced by the `test_json_test_data_coverage` test in `cirq-core/cirq/protocols/json_serialization_test.py`, which iterates over Cirq's API looking for types with no associated JSON test data.

 There are several steps needed to support an object's serialization and deserialization,